SheetJS/frac/README.md

 Uses the Mediant Method <https://en.wikipedia.org/wiki/Mediant_(mathematics)>

 This module also provides an implementation of the continued fraction method as described by Aberth in "A method for exact computation with rational numbers", which appears to be used by spreadsheet programs for displaying fractions

-## JS Installation and Usage
+## Setup

 In node: